pushbits/server/README.md

 * Refresh
 * Authentication code

-Oauth 2.0 authentication is based on "clients", thus you need to provide identifieres for a client with your request.
+Oauth 2.0 authentication is based on "clients", thus you need to provide identifiers for a client with your request.
 These are the `client_id` and the `client_secret`.

 For your first token you will need a authentication code, see the section above.
 Then use it like this: